picturamundi/www-andrewszobody/README.md

 - etc.
 - `15.jpeg`

-By default, galleries are set up for 15 images, but more can be added into the HTML file.
-You can change whether these images are displayed in numerical order or reverse numerical order by modifying the `gallery-order` variable in the CSS file.
+By default, galleries are set up for 15 images, but more could be added.

-In order to add a caption to a new image — or to modify a caption —, open the HTML document and search for the image path (e.g. `artwork/less/04.jpeg`) in order to locate the correct work.
-Just under the address, fill out `fig-title`, `fig-medium`, and `fig-dimensions` (remove the comment syntax, `<!--` and `-->`, which hide my comments from end users):
+In order to add a caption to a new image — or to modify a caption — open the HTML document and search for the image path (e.g. `artwork/less/04.jpeg`) in order to locate the correct work.
+Just under the image path, fill out `fig-title`, `fig-medium`, and `fig-dimensions` (remove the comment syntax, `<!--` and `-->`, which hide my comments on the loaded page):

 ```html
 <div class="img-container">